Ontario Science Centre: Traveling exhibits

-The Science Centre has hosted many travelling exhibits since its opening.
-In 1982, the exhibition China: 7,000 Years of Discovery broke all attendance records and attracted more than 1.5 million visitors.
+The Science Centre has hosted many traveling exhibits since its opening.
+In 1982, the exhibition China: 7,000 Years of Discovery broke all known attendance records and attracted more than 1.5 million visitors.

 In 2003, the Strange Matter exhibition opened, and the Body Worlds 2 exhibition attracted almost half a million visitors over five months when it came to the Centre in 2005.
 The exhibition Facing Mars ran in 2008.
 The Centre hosted Harry Potter: The Exhibition, a collection of props from the film series in 2010.
 Leonardo da Vinci's Workshop (2011) featured physical models of da Vinci's inventions, built from drawings in his Codices.
 It also included interactive touch-screen digital reproductions of his Codices, the Mona Lisa and The Last Supper.
 Circus: The Exhibition ran in 2012.
-Game On 2.0, a video game history exhibition, ran March 9 to September 2, 2013.
+Game On 2.0, a video game history exhibition, ran 9 March to 2 September 2013.

-In June 2014, the Centre welcomed The Science of Rock 'N' Roll, which explores how advances in science and technology have revolutionized music.
-The exhibition features eight areas that comprise different interactive components, historical artifacts, informational walls, documentary videos and more.
-The exhibition was followed by In Knowledge We Trust (October 4 to December 7, 2014), which explored the role trust plays in making us willing to share or use the knowledge we receive.
+In June 2014, the Centre welcomed The Science of Rock 'N' Roll, which explored how advances in science and technology have revolutionized music.
+The exhibition featured eight areas involving various interactive components, historical artifacts, informational walls, documentary videos, and more.
+The exhibition was followed by In Knowledge We Trust (4 October to 7 December 2014), which explored the role trust plays in making us willing to share or use the knowledge we receive.

 During summer 2015, the Centre hosted MythBusters: The Explosive Exhibition, based on the popular television series MythBusters.
-On June 4, 2016, the Centre hosted a one-day exhibit promoting the Nintendo 3DS game Kirby: Planet Robobot, which also featured activities pertaining to the Kirby video game series and a visit by a performer in a full Kirby costume.
+On 4 June 2016, the Centre hosted a free non-ticketed one-day outdoor exhibit near the entrance promoting the handheld Nintendo 3DS video game Kirby: Planet Robobot, which also featured activities about the Kirby video game series and a visit by a performer in a full Kirby costume.
 In 2017, to celebrate the 150th anniversary of Canada, the Centre opened the exhibition Canada 150: Discovery Way, featuring Canadian stories behind transformational inventions and innovations.